-Example: Superannuation Contribution Option.
+Example: Superannuation Contribution Option (for illustrative purposes only).

-An Insured Person who has annual income of \$100,000, and has superannuation contributions equating to \$9,250.
-Their total annual earnings are therefore \$109,250.
+An Insured Person who has annual income of \$100,000, and has superannuation contributions equating to \$9,500.
+Their total annual earnings are therefore \$109,500.
 The insured monthly benefit can be calculated as follows: